whalend/BRU_roots/production_turnover.md

     ## fixed-effect model matrix is rank deficient so dropping 1 column / coefficient

 ![](production_turnover_files/figure-gfm/avg%20root%20diam%20with%20LAI-3.png)<!-- -->![](production_turnover_files/figure-gfm/avg%20root%20diam%20with%20LAI-4.png)<!-- -->![](production_turnover_files/figure-gfm/avg%20root%20diam%20with%20LAI-5.png)<!-- -->![](production_turnover_files/figure-gfm/avg%20root%20diam%20with%20LAI-6.png)<!-- -->

+Ugly quantiles diagnostic plots.
+Maybe that effect of clipping is real, I doubt the temperature effect because it hasn’t been a factor in any other models.

 ## Number of roots across size bins